ld0614/Presentations/AzureTemplates/README.md

 **Notes**

 While the code should work it was designed as a quick Proof of Concept to highlight the ideas in the talk.
-As such is should not be used in Production without a carful understnaind of its limitations.
+As such is should not be used in Production without a careful understanding of its limitations.